entermix123/PostgreSQL/README.md

 This repository represent PostgreSQL learning cours from SoftUni.bg

-You can find teoretical inforamtion about relational databases and practical problem definitions and solutions.
+In the repository You can find practical problems definition and solutions.

 Course Content